Coastal Pollution Remediation RFR Now Available

 Funding from the CPR Grant Program cannot be used to address pollution from non-stormwater-related "point sources," such as the repair of illegal sewer line connections and any activity associated with septic systems, and cannot be used for land acquisition or projects constructed on non-public lands.
 Additionally, CPR funds cannot be used to treat pollution from unpaved surfaces.

 The maximum award for CPR is contingent upon available funding.
-In 2013, about $400,000 in total funding is expected, with up to $125,000 granted for each project.
+In 2014, a total of $400,000 in funding was available, with up to $125,000 granted for each project.
 The maximum award for each year is listed in the RFR.
 Applicants must commit to matching 25% of the total project cost.

 The RFR requires the following to be included in the grant application: